dbkid/Chess/README.md

 <h3> About this Project: <h3>
 * I started this project with a partner during Week 2 of App Academy and finished it on my own at the end of the program.
-* The game is built using Ruby and contains a user interface and a simple Computer AI to play against.
+* The game is built using Ruby and contains a user interface and a simple Computer AI to play against.<h6>

 <h3> How to Run the Files: <h3>
 * You will need Ruby installed to run these files.
 You can find instructions for installing Ruby here.